openl2m/openl2m/docs/installation/nginx-ssl.rst

 Solve any errors that may show.
 If all is OK, restart Nginx, and you should have an SSL web site up::

   systemctl restart nginx

+**Renewing your SSL certificate**

+Renew the certificate at your CA> Download the new certificate in X509/.cer format.
+Replace the content of /etc/nginx/ssl/openl2m.crt with this new certificate.
+Then restart nginx per the above.